 While a vaccine may not completely protect you from infection, “All the studies have shown it does prevent more severe infection if you get sick,” says Luci Leykum, MD, chief clinical officer of Harbor Health in Austin, TX.
 This means you’re more likely to have cold- or flu-like symptoms than to have to check into the hospital with a serious illness.

 Doctors and scientists in the U.S. keep a close eye on flu activity in the Southern Hemisphere, since this part of the world has an earlier winter and flu season.
-Countries like Australia saw a more robust flu season in 2022, compared to those of the past couple of years.
+Countries like Australia saw an intense flu season in 2023, with more cases than the 5-year average, but fewer than in 2022.
 The good news is that our current vaccines continue to protect against the flu strains that are going around.

 You’ll need separate COVID-19 and flu vaccines since, at the moment, there isn’t an all-in-one shot.
 It’s possible you’ll feel tired or have a fever after getting a vaccine.
 That just means your immune system is doing what it’s supposed to do.